hashicorp/vagrant/docs/extending/commands.md

 easily.

 Vagrant commands are nothing special.
-They're simply classes that respond to a single method `execute` and inherit from 'Vagrant::Command::Base` which provides common extra helpers which assist in error handling and having your commands behave more "vagrant-like," such as automatically requiring a VM name in the case of a multi-VM setup.
+They're simply classes that respond to a single method `execute` and inherit from `Vagrant::Command::Base` which provides common extra helpers which assist in error handling and having your commands behave more "vagrant-like," such as automatically requiring a VM name in the case of a multi-VM setup.